Cruises can be costly, full of hassles and ridden with hidden expenses. But it doesn’t have to be this way.

 During a recent voyage on the Norwegian Bliss, everyone crowded the buffet.
 We instead sat right down at the Local Pub, which was virtually empty, as most people just boarding the ship had yet to figure out that this complimentary restaurant served lunch.
 So while everyone else flocked to the buffet, we enjoyed table service at the pub’s casual and crowd-free setting, with an order of fish & chips and a fantastic Reuben sandwich.

 Health and Weight Gain Cruise Tips

-If your cabin happens to be on the bottom floor, simply taking the stairs up and down to the lido deck for lunch will burn approximately 100 calories, based on the estimate of 5 calories burned per flight of stairs.
-Considering that you’ll likely be making multiple trips up and down the ship’s stairs throughout the day, you can realistically burn several hundred calories just by going about your normal day aboard the ship!
-So go ahead and get the chocolate lava cake!
+If your cabin happens to be on a lower level, simply taking the stairs up to the upper deck for lunch and back down will burn approximately 100 calories, based on the estimate of 5 calories burned per flight of stairs.
+Considering that you’ll likely be making multiple trips up and down the ship’s stairs throughout the day, you can realistically burn several hundred calories just by going about your normal day aboard the ship.
+Do so.
+Then don’t feel bad about getting the chocolate lava cake later in the night.